neoascetic/pagedown/README.md

 This is a clone of [pagedown][], [markdown][] editor used on [SO][] with live preview, one from lot of others.
-This fork adds support for custom selectors:
+This fork adds support for emails autolinking and custom selectors:

     var editor = new Markdown.Editor(
         converter,